muratk5n/thirdwave/en/README.md

 ---

-Hah!
+Hah.. small world..
 I knew Cengic's son..
 During the civil war he sent the kid to Stanpoli, where we were at.
-Tough son a bitch, we'd figured the father was probably the muscle in their gov. Small world.
+Tough son a bitch, we'd figured the father was probably the muscle in their gov.

 Wiki: "Supposedly, Bout had been involved with arms dealings during the Yugoslav Wars, especially with the Bosnian government forces